rajansingh07/rajansingh07/README.md

-# 💫 About Me
+**👋 Hi!
+I’m Rajan Kumar**
-Hey https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExdjF6bXlscTVoajh4aW9vbWo5bzZnN2RtbHY2em5rcnBkMWd3d2lhbSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/ASd0Ukj0y3qMM/giphy.gif I’m **Rajan Kumar**, a passionate **Web Developer** from India 🇮🇳.
-I love building clean, interactive, and user-friendly applications.
+I'm Full-Stack Web Developer from India 🇮🇳.
+I specialize in building clean, interactive, and user-friendly applications.
+My focus areas include Frontend development, Web3, Blockchain, and Interactive Web Projects.

-**Current Role:** Full-Stack Developer at **Zenix Automotive Pvt.
-Ltd.**, working on the **ChargeFlow EV charging platform**, contributing to frontend, backend, and cloud solutions.
+I currently work at Zenix Automotive Pvt.
+Ltd. as a Full-Stack Developer on the ChargeFlow EV charging platform.
-**Previous Role:** Technical Head at **Xenon Arena**, leading Esports platform development and managing technical operations.
+Previously, I was the Technical Head at Xenon Arena, leading the development of an Esports platform.
-**Other Interests:** Web3, Blockchain, interactive web games, and exploring new technologies.

-I enjoy turning ideas into real projects and continuously improving as a full-stack developer.
+I enjoy turning ideas into real-world projects, participating in hackathons, and exploring new technologies.
 ---

 ## 🌐 Connect with Me